awsdocs/aws-xray-developer-guide/doc-source/xray-api-sendingdata.md

 }
 ```

-For more information on the fields and values that you can include in segments and subsegments, see \.
+For more information on the fields and values that you can include in segments and subsegments, see [AWS X\-Ray Segment Documents](xray-api-segmentdocuments.md)\.

 + [Generating Trace IDs](#xray-api-traceids)